HearstAT/cfn_chef_oss_ha/README.md

 -   Required Params to Fill Out
     -   HostedZone; A Domain Setup in Route53 [Guide](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html)
     -   SSLCertificateARN; See the [SSL Setup](#ssl-setup) Section
-    -   LicenseCount; How many license you have purchased from Chef.
-(25 is the default, this is the amount of default "free" nodes you get starting off)
     -   DBUser; Username for DB (Required for Existing or New Setups)
     -   DBPassword; Password for DB (Required for Existing or New Setups)
 -   Required Params to Select
     -   ChefSubdomain; See [Blue/Green](#bluegreen-deployment) Section for more Info
     -   ChefServerVersion; Select Version to install, versions listed are the only ones that have packages for Ubuntu Xenial
-    -   ManageVersion; Select Version to install, versions listed are the only ones that have packages for Ubuntu Xenial
-    -   ReportingVersion; Select Version to install, versions list are the only ones that support ElasticSearch
     -   DBMultiAZ; Select if you want the DB setup in Multiple Availability Zones
     -   ElasticInstanceType; Default is t2.small.elasticsearch, good for small or testing situations
     -   KeyName; Select SSH Key